mountaineerbr/shellChatGPT/README.md

 This is the pure text completions endpoint.
 It is typically used to complete input text, such as for completing part of an essay.

-One-shot text completion:
+One-shot text completion, sets max completion tokens to 128 and the text completion model name:

-    chatgpt.sh "Hello there!
-What is your name?"
+    chatgpt.sh -128 -m gpt-3.5-turbo-instruct "Hello there!
+Your name is"

-**NOTE:** For multiturn, set `option -d`.
+**NOTE:** For multiturn mode with history support, set `option -d`.

 A strong Instruction prompt may be needed for the language model to do what is required.